DOMUSNETWORK/video-games/README.md

 angular-seed have preconfigured `npm` to automatically run `bower`,<br/>
 though since I've added `Heroku` deployment support via `express` server it is now necessary<br />
-to run `bower install` manually and then start a `node` server if you wish to run locally.
+to run the express server if you wish to run locally.

 ```
-bower install
+npm install
 ```